 It is your responsibility to maintain access to your online course and all tech tools needed for the duration of your study.
 Have a backup computer plan such as a computer at a friend/family’s house, Internet café, public library, university computer labs, etc. Technical problems are not accepted as excuses for missed deadlines for online courses.

 If you detect an error in the course set-up or have a question about text or exam items after completing the assessment, please email email@example.com and your instructor.
 Include a detailed explanation or question with your name, student number, course title and number, and the specific webpage URL or page number.

-Like a face-to-face class, you need to ‘attend’ class or login to your class space regularly.
-If you plan to finish in four months, expect to spend 6-9 hours studying each week.
-While self-paced classes allow you to flexibly schedule, success depends largely on your commitment to a plan of study.
+Like a face-to-face class, you need to attend class by logging in to your class space regularly.
+If you plan to finish in four months, schedule 6-9 hours for learning activities in one class each week.
+While self-paced classes allow you to flexibly schedule, success depends largely on your commitment to a plan of study at an intensity you pick to finish by the end date - or your own earlier deadline.